 - No invitation needed.
 Tickets cost 400 NOK – this gives access to the exhibition all four days

-- Main theme: Transition
+- Main theme: INNOVATE

 - 260 speakers on five conference arenas

 - ONS Conference